top of page

 Travel

 Visitors can get to the Hammond Museum and Japanese Stroll Garden in North Salem through private or public transportation.
-The museum is accessible via car or taxi service.
-Take I-684 to Exit 7.
+Driving northward by car, take I-684 to Exit 7 (Purdys).
 Take Route 116 East to Salem Center.
-Follow signs for the Hammond Museum on June Road north until reaching Deveau Road.
+Make a left onto June Road, following signs for the Hammond Museum on June Road, then make a right onto Deveau Road.
 The museum is at the top of the hill.
+From I-684 southbound, take Exit 8 (Croton Falls) and follow Hardscrabble Road to North Salem.
+Make a right onto June Road and then a left onto Deveau Road.

 By public transportation, visitors can use train service to reach the museum.
-Take METRO NORTH Harlem line trains to Croton Falls.
-From the Croton Falls station, the museum recommends taking a Taxi or Car Service to the museum.
+Take METRO NORTH Harlem line trains to Brewster.
+From Brewster station, take a taxi or car service to the museum.
+(Croton Falls and Purdys stations are closer to the Hammond, but taxi service is less often available.)